AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/operations/c-operations-intro/c-methods/r-get-disk-usage.md

 ---
 # getDiskUsage{#getdiskusage}

-Returns information about a company's structure (number of files, etc.).
+Returns information about a company's structure (number of files, and so on.).

 ## Authorized User Types {#authorized-user-types}